-Biden awaiting results of coronavirus test
+Biden and wife test negative for COVD-19

 Latest Weather Blog

-Democratic presidential nominee Joe Biden has been tested for the coronavirus in the wake of President Donald Trump’s infection and is awaiting results.
+Democratic presidential nominee Joe Biden has been tested for the coronavirus in the wake of President Donald Trump’s infection and has tested negative.

 That’s according to a source with direct knowledge of the situation who spoke on the condition of anonymity to share internal discussions.